projectitis/tilemap/readme.md

 An image is cut into tiles from top to bottom, and left to right.
 The tilemap data will contain the pixels for each tile one after the other.
 The definition of the tilemap is:
 ````
 typedef struct TilemapS {
     PixelFormat pixelFormat;            // The format of each pixel
     uint32_t transparentColor;          // For non-alpha pixel formats, the color to treat as fully transparent.
 Usually fuchsia.
-	uint32_t dataSize;					// The total number of 8-bit words in the data
+    uint32_t dataSize;                  // The total number of bytes in the data
-	const uint8_t* data __attribute__ ((aligned (4))); // Data, aligned to a 4-byte boundary
+    const uint8_t* data __attribute__ ((aligned (4))); // Data, aligned to 4-byte boundary
     uint32_t tileWidth;                 // Width of each tile in the map
     uint32_t tileHeight;                // height of each tile in the map
     uint32_t tileCount;                 // Number of tiles in the map
-	uint32_t tileStride;				// Stride of each tile in 8-bit words
+    uint32_t tileStride;                // Stride of each tile in bytes
 } Tilemap;
 ````
-A tile is accessed by it's index, not by it's x or y position in the original image.
+A tile is accessed by its index, not by its x or y position in the original image.
 For example, a 100x100 image cut into 25x25 tiles will result in 16 tiles (index 0 to 15).
 You would access tile number 8 (index=7) like this:
 ````
 // Code example 1
 // --------------